Wangenheim Palace: History

-The Wangenheim Palace was built in the years 1829-1832 according to plans by the Hanoverian court builder Georg Ludwig Friedrich Laves.
+The palace was built in the years 1829–1832 to plans by the Hanoverian court builder Georg Ludwig Friedrich Laves.
 Georg Moller is believed to have had an advisory role in the design of the building.
 Georg Christian von Wangenheim commissioned the construction of building and used it as a residence until his death.
 A winter garden was also added to the building by Laves in 1844.

 In 1851, George V of Hanover ascended the throne.
 Subsequently, the building was acquired by the crown and made into a residence palace.
 George V lived in the palace for a period of ten years.

 In 1862, the building was acquired by the City of Hanover, which hired Ludwig Droste to oversee a reconstruction project for the building.
 The following year, the city administration left the Old Town Hall and moved into the palace.
 It was used as the town hall and seat of the city administration until 1913, when the town hall moved into the newly created New Town Hall diagonally opposite from the palace.